 LOCATE AN OFFICE SPACE:

-Find a site to donate (accountants call this "in-kind") an office and meeting space, a phone and computer.
+Eventually you will want to find a site to donate (accountants call this "in-kind") an office and meeting space, a phone and computer.
 Having a workplace gives you a foundation from which to build your network.
 It can be a place of worship, a social service agency, an empty storefront, or the back of a business.
 It's important to be conscious in this decision.
-Be sure wherever you land represents inclusivity somewhere welcoming, without bias, and given willingly because the donor believes in this good work.
+Be sure wherever you land represents inclusivity, somewhere welcoming, without bias, and given willingly because the donor believes in this good work.
 Where you are meeting is a statement of the values of your program.

 WATCH THE SOFTWARE OVERVIEWS: